 - Rent-to-own properties.

 - Student housing.

-Finally, you can zero in on a specific location, such as a particular region of the country, city or town, or a particular neighborhood or school district.
+Finally, you can zero in on a specific location such as a particular region of the country, a specific city or town, or a particular neighborhood or school district.

 How to find your real estate investment niche

-Once you have a better idea of what real estate niches are available to you, the next step is to figure out how to pick out which niche will work best for you.
+Once you have a better idea of what real estate niches are available to you, the next step is to figure out how to pick out the niche that will work best for you.
 We've broken the process down into a few simple steps: